|Investment firm (MiFID definitions)|

 - operating trading facilities.

-ESMA considered that according to the Level 1 definition in MiFID II, undertakings which are not a legal persons may be licensed as an investment firm only if they fulfil the following conditions:
+Undertakings which are not a legal persons may also be licensed as an investment firm if they fulfil the following conditions:

 (a) their legal status ensures a level of protection for third parties' interest equivalent to that afforded by legal persons and